WeaverHeavy/CTIA/README.md

 - Cortex: Indicator Enrichment

-- YETI: threat feed/IOC aggregator, some link analysis, and YARA capability
+- YETI: threat feed/IOC aggregator, some link analysis, and YARA capability (I may skip this one)

 - STIX/TAXII: threat feeds and IOC sharing